 I will lift up my hands unto Thy name”

 - The Lord is the solace that you seek (verses 7-10).
 His power to succor is all that you need.
-The resources of earthly relationships can only go so far.
+The resources of human relationships can only go so far.
 And sometimes they don’t go very far at all.
 But the God of your salvation will take care of you.

 “God will take care of you